NREL/SOEP-QSS/README.md

 * Input variables/functions.
 * Discrete-valued variables.
 * Numeric differentiation support.
+* Zero-crossing event support.
+* Conditional if and when block framework.
 * A simple "baseline" event queue built on `std::multimap`.
 * Simultaneous event support.
 * Numeric bulletproofing of root solvers.
 * A master algorithm with sampling and diagnostic output controls.
 * A few simple code-defined example cases.
-* Zero-crossing event support.
+* FMU for Model Exchange simulation support.
-* Conditional if and when block framework.
+* FMU-QSS generation and simulation support.

 Notes:
 * Modelica input file processing is not provided: test cases are code-defined or loaded from FMUs.
+* Modelica models need zero-crossing variables with names of the form \_\_zc\_*name*.
+* FMU XML files need to be customized for now with zero-crossing dependencies.

 ## Plan